askkaz/docs/design/channel-artwork.md

 ## Screenshots
 When publishing a channel, make sure to upload screenshots for display in the Channel Store.
-You can upload up to 6 screenshots for all locales. the sizes are:
+You can upload up to 6 screenshots for each resolution size and separately for each locale. the sizes are:
 * HD (1280×720)
 * FHD (1920×1080)